kwahome/heracles/README.md

 **1. Unit tests**

-Testing the smallest testable part of both the backend and front end, these have been added to affirm correctness of these building blocks.
+Testing the smallest possible part of both the backend and front end, these have been added to affirm correctness of these building blocks.
 They are meant to be fast as they mock out dependencies.

 `JUnit` is used as the test framework and `mockk` for mocking out and spying on various dependencies for backend